 I was a graduate student at UC Berkeley from 1978 to 1981.
 That was a very special time to be there, because the Berkeley Software Distibutions (BSD) were happening all around me, and I got to be part of that effort.
 While Bill Joy was the primary author of vi and termcap, I took over support in 1979 and added several enhancements, including macros and support for function keys.
-I also wrote tools such as uuencode/uudecode, script, w, leave, and fed.
+I also wrote tools such as uuencode/uudecode, script, w, and two that are no longer used: leave (a command line alarm reminder program), and fed (the Berkeley Font Editor, used to clean up the Hershey fonts we had in 1980).

 My Ph.D. dissertation showed how to build a text editor for formatted files (programs, HTML files, etc.) and give the user the illusion they are editing text, when they are really editing the tree structure.
 This allowed the program to watch what you were doing, and point out any errors while you were still in the editor.
 This technology has been used in tools like Microsoft Visual Studio.
 Berkeley was a great place to work, and I will always treasure the time I worked there with my colleagues.